Hachette Book Group: As part of Time Warner

-Time Warner was formed in 1989 by the merger of Time and Warner.
-Publisher Macdonald & Co. was bought in 1992 to become part of the Time Warner Book Group UK, and in 1996 the various branches merged to become Time Warner Trade Publishing, later renamed as AOL Time Warner Book Group.
+As part of Hachette Livre

 In 2003, Time Warner attempted to sell the Book Group but failed to get high enough bids.
 In March 2006, Time Warner completed the sale of the Book Group to Lagardère, which placed it under its Hachette Livre book publishing arm.
 The Warner Books subsidiary was renamed Grand Central Publishing, which launched a more literary imprint, Twelve, under former Random House editor-in-chief Jonathan Karp.
 On February 5, 2010, Hachette announced that it would adopt an agency pricing model for its e-books.

 On April 11, 2012, the United States Department of Justice filed United States v.
 Apple Inc., naming Apple, Hachette, and four other major publishers as defendants.
 The suit alleged that they conspired to fix prices for e-books, and weaken Amazon.com's position in the market, in violation of antitrust law.
 In December 2013, a federal judge approved a settlement of the antitrust claims, in which Hachette and the other publishers paid into a fund that provided credits to customers who had overpaid for books due to the price-fixing.

 On June 28, 2013, Hachette announced it would acquire Hyperion Books from Disney Publishing Worldwide.
 On March 12, 2014, Hyperion was renamed Hachette Books, with the naming of Crown Archetype's editor-in-chief Mauro DiPreta as vice president and publisher.

 In May 2014, Amazon.com announced it was no longer taking pre-orders for Hachette books, stating a breakdown in negotiations over profit-sharing arrangements.
 According to Hachette, Amazon had also stopped discounting its books, sending prices of Hachette titles in the U.S. to more than twice what they were selling for in the UK.
 Amazon published a letter on August 10, 2014 asking authors and readers to email Hachette's CEO Michael Pietsch and ask for lower e-book prices.
 Pietsch reportedly replied to each message he received.